Skip to main content

 oasis account entity init -o /localhostdir/entity/entity.json --account my_entity

-Now, we can move on to configuring our Oasis node with the freshly generated entity.json.
+Now, we can move on to configuring our Oasis node with the information from freshly generated entity.json.

 Configuration